inmyth/akka-mrf-2/README.md

 - akka.http.server.idle-timeout = infinite to prevent disconnect.
 Put the file in `src/main/resources`.
 - redis configuration

+User wallet should be stored with format account -> ("apiKey" -> apikey, "secretKey" -> secretKey)

+where account is hash and apiKey and secretKey are fields.
+Use HSET.

 This project also contains MrFilter2 in vertx.

+v.202 Matched against correct structure

 v.201 Working version